Director, Agricultural Sustainability

-By collaborating with decision-makers at every point in the supply chain – from retailers and food companies to agribusiness and farmers – Suzy's work helps to strengethen demand for sustainable production and generate supply, showing how achieving fertilizer efficiency makes good business sense and increases our resiliency to the impacts of climate change.
+By collaborating with decision-makers at every point in the supply chain – from retailers and food companies to agribusiness and farmers – Suzy's work helps to strengethen demand for sustainable production and generate supply, showing how achieving sustainability makes good business sense and increases our resiliency to the impacts of climate change.

-- Executive Committee and Board Member, Field to Market
+- Member, Field to Market

 - Member, Sustainability Council of the Innovation Center for US Dairy